-4.1 Every candidate for employment with the Authority or appointment by Authority shall when making his/her application be required to declare whether he/she knows himself/herself to be related to any Member or Officer of the Authority.
+4.1 Every candidate for employment with the Authority or appointment by the Authority shall when making their application be required to declare whether they know themself to be related to any Member or Officer of the Authority.
 Any person who knowingly or recklessly makes a false declaration shall be disqualified from that employment or appointment and if already employed or appointed shall be liable to be dismissed forthwith from that employment or appointment.

-- 4.2 Every Member and Officer of the Authority shall disclose to the Chief Executive (National Park Officer) any relationship known to him/her to exist between himself/herself and any person whom he/she knows or believes to be a candidate for employment with the Authority or appointment by Authority.
+- 4.2 Every Member and Officer of the Authority shall disclose to the Chief Executive (National Park Officer) any relationship known to them to exist between themself and any person whom they know or believes to be a candidate for employment with the Authority or appointment by Authority.

 - 4.3 The effect of this Standing Order shall be included in any form of application.

 - 4.4 For the purpose of this Standing Order, persons shall be deemed to be related to one another if their relationship is one of:

 - a spouse, civil partner or partner

 - a father or mother

 - a son or daughter

 - a brother or sister

 - a grandparent or grandchild

 - an aunt, uncle, niece or nephew

 - a step-son, step-daughter or child of the family

 - the spouse, civil partner or partner of any of the preceding persons